Franca-exe/SSA-brainstem/README.md

 - '*bm*': contains .mat files scaling back from low to high resolution shapes

 For privacy reasons, all data are anonymized and provided with basic information in 'info_subjects.xlsx'.
-After approval, data will also be available in Zenodo and BOARD [BOARD](https://board.unimib.it/research-data/)
+After approval, data will also be available in Zenodo and [BOARD](https://board.unimib.it/research-data/)

 ⚙️ **Pipeline**